Make a faux galvanized vase from a cracker box with free graphic stencil

 - Flowers – I purchased mine at Michaels.

-To prevent any paint from bleeding under the stencil I applied one layer of Mod Podge with a small paint brush and let it dry.
+To prevent any paint from bleeding under the stencil I applied one layer of Mod Podge with a small paintbrush to the stencil and let it dry.
 I then painted the stencil in Americana Lamp Black acrylic paint using a pouncer with an up and down motion.
-I found some flowers at Michaels.
+I also found some flowers at Michaels.
 Once the stencil dried I arranged the flowers.

 I can’t believe how well the galvanized finish turned out and I can’t wait to try it out on other materials.
 When friends visit it is amazing how many people think this is actual metal and are so surprised to find out that it is a cracker box.I hope this faux galvanized technique has given you some fresh ideas of what you can upcycle around your house.

 You can get access to this Fresh Flowers stencil and tons of other printables, graphics and designs by visiting my Resource Library.
 If you would like access please complete the form below.